auxesis/visage/README.md

     $ git clone git://github.com/auxesis/visage.git

-Install the development dependencies with
+Install the development dependencies with:

-    $ gem install shotgun rack-test rspec cucumber webrat
+    $ gem install bundler
+    $ bundle install

+Run all cucumber features:

+    $ rake cucumber

 And run the app with:

-    $ shotgun visage.rb
+    $ shotgun lib/visage-app/config.ru

-Create and install a new gem from the current source tree:
+To create and install a new gem from the current source tree:

     $ rake install

-Run all cucumber features:

-    $ rake cucumber

 Licencing
 ---------